 Auchinleck House is located some 4 km west of the village of Auchinleck, and it is most easily accessible by car.
 If you're not driving yourself, you can take bus X76 from Glasgow via Kilmarnock and get off either at Auchinleck Main Street or a bit further on in the town of Cumnock.
 A cab (one-way) will cost you around £15-20 from Cumnock.
 Don't forget to bring your wellies, as the grounds can be rather muddy.

 If you decide to stop by Auchinleck itself, don't forget to visit the village church, next to which is the Boswell Mausoleum, the biographer's final resting place.
 The pub across the road from the church is named Boswell Arms, but apart from that, it has no connection with Boswell.

-Contrary to what was thought by some of his early biographers, James Boswell was almost certainly not born at Auchinleck, which was still in the possession of his grandfather in 1740, but in his father's house in Edinburgh.
+Contrary to what was thought by some of his early biographers, James Boswell was almost certainly not born at Auchinleck, which in 1740 was still in the possession of his grandfather, but in his father's house in Edinburgh.
 Boswell's father became the 8th Laird of Auchinleck in 1749, and Boswell himself became the 9th Laird in 1782.
 Boswell was enormously fond of the place and the surrounding lands, as is documented in his journal and by his surviving correspondence with overseers James Bruce and Andrew Gibb.